 The Council is conducting a climate change scenario planning exercise as part of its Fishery Ecosystem Plan Climate and Communities Initiative.
 As part of this exercise, four climate change scenarios were developed in January 2020.
 Based on these four scenarios, workshop participants will identify specific challenges that could be faced by West Coast fishing communities, regions, and participants.
 These challenges will then be used to formulate potential solutions and actions that the Council and other stakeholders could take to respond to the effects of climate change in the California Current Ecosystem.
 The results of these workshops are tentatively scheduled to be reported to the Council in March 2021.
 Participants will be invited to each workshop, representing a range of West Coast fishery stakeholders within each region.

-To attend the online workshop
+Public attendance at the online workshop

 Technical details will be posted to this webpage as they become available.